Q:

 What proteins do COVID-19 viruses contain?

 COVID-19, 2019 coronavirus disease, is an infectious disease caused by a novel coronavirus (SARS-CoV-2).
 When studying the structure and function of viruses, the protein components of viruses are the focus of scientists.
-Understanding the types and functions of proteins contained in COVID-19 viruses will not only help us better understand the transmission mechanism of viruses, but also provide important clues for the development of vaccines and drugs.
-This article will analyze in detail the main proteins contained in COVID-19 viruses and their roles.
+Understanding the types and functions of proteins contained in COVID-19 viruses won't only help us better understand the transmission mechanism of viruses, however also provide crucial clues to the research of vaccines and drugs.
+But This article will examine in detail the main proteins contained in COVID-19 viruses and their roles.
+From what I've seen,

 1. COVID-19 virus structural proteins

-COVID-19 virus belongs to the coronavirus family, and its structural protein is an important part of the virus, mainly responsible for the protection of the virus, into the host cell and replication and other key functions.
-The following are the main structural proteins in COVID-19 viruses:
+COVID-19 virus belongs to the coronavirus family, and its structural protein is an crucial part of the virus, mainly responsible to the protection of the virus, into the host cell and replication and other key functions.
+Based on my observations, The following are the main structural proteins in COVID-19 viruses:

 2. COVID-19 virus accessory protein